Who we are & what we do

 Harpole Parish Council Standing Orders

 We have a Clerk who is responsible for ensuring that the Council as a whole conducts it's business properly and provides independent, objective and processional advice and support to the Council.
-The Clerk is employed part time and can be contacted by phone or email.
+The new Clerk will be a full time employee and can be contacted by phone or email.

 Harpole will have an increase in housing over the next few years.
 To ensure that the interests of the Parish and Residents are at the forefront in dealings with the various stakeholders we have appointed a planning exective.